 All doors have been assessed to see if they can be propped open to eliminate potential touch points.
 This will be recorded in the site-specific risk assessments of each restaurant.
 All doors fitted with keypad combination locks and to be left unlocked during work shifts, to eliminate a touch point.
 All doors and touch points on doors are to be cleaned daily.

 H&S safety signage, hand wash guidance, risk assessment have all been displayed on site.
 In order to reconfirm procedures to all that enter the restaurant and help users not to forget site procedures.

 All staff will wear separate clothes to those that they will be wearing inside the restaurant.

-All kitchen staff are provided with full Honest Burger uniform of T-shirt, trousers and hat.
+All kitchen staff are provided with a full Honest Burger uniform of T-shirt, trousers and hat.
 These are to be left on site and laundered daily.
 A laundry bag will be provided for all Kitchen clothes to be placed within at the end of each shift.
-The last person leaving the premises, is then to remove and place the bag in Inbound & Outbound goods zone.
+The last person leaving the premises is then to remove and place the bag in the Inbound & Outbound goods zone.

 Front of house staff have the option to wear either their own clothes or Honest Burger T-shirts.
 Clean clothes are to be worn on each shift.

 Both kitchen staff and front of house staff are not to wear the clothes worn on the shift, when travelling to and from work.

 Any clothes worn by front of house staff during the work shift must be placed in bag and taken home to be laundered.